-With the ever growing technological advancements and the increasing use of Internet worldwide, the data security and privacy have always been a primary concern for the business process outsourcing companies as they are responsible for the stakeholders including the vendors, suppliers and the client-companies.
-Since most of the transactions takes place over Internet and in most cases the data processing is done by offshore BPO service providers, they demand for secure environment.
-In fact, the recent studies reveal that, at times, vendors even considered amending the contract agreements so as to make these companies liable for breach of security.
+With the ever-growing technological advancements and the increasing use of the Internet worldwide, data security and privacy have always been a primary concern for the business process outsourcing companies as they are responsible for the stakeholders including the vendors, suppliers, and client companies.
+Since most of the transactions take place over the Internet and in most cases the data processing is done by offshore BPO service providers, the demand for a secure environment.
+In fact, recent studies reveal that, at times, vendors even considered amending the contract agreements so as to make these companies liable for breach of security.

 In most cases, the data theft/ loss happens either by hacking from remote places or information stealing by employees.
 Strict adherence to the information security policies and procedures would help BPO companies overcome the data security issues.

 Control Over Technology

 Enforcing strict data privacy would help the BPO companies stay ahead of others.
 Therefore, taking stringent measures to control information leakage from the company via the Internet or other means has become a necessity for their survival in the industry.
 Using appropriate software to block any attempts made to download or copy files/ data from the company’s system and preventing unauthorized access to systems/ files/ folders helps overcome data loss.

 Large firms that outsource to BPO companies actually risk their data.
 The vendors are now increasingly becoming conscious about data security as the processing these days take place on the cloud or even in the client’s environment.
 Information security is, thus, becoming critical day by day.
 Besides, the inclusion of the client’s environment in the Risk Management Process is being accepted by few BPO companies while others consider it as the responsibility of vendors.
 Thus, companies now go beyond just internal security and make sure of cloud security/ network security to prevent any unauthorized access and have control over the data.